nickdesaulniers/What-Open-Source-Means-To-Me/README.md

 format.

 ###[Nick Desaulniers](http://nickdesaulniers.github.io/about/)
-Open source to me means standing on the shoulders of giants instead of starting from scratch every time; reinventing the wheel again and again.
-This allows us to accelerate the rate at which technological break throughs occur.
-Open source allows us to learn from, examine, and understand how the software we use everyday works, and how we can write better software ourselves.
+Open source means standing on the shoulders of giants, allowing humanity to accelerate the pace of technological achievement collectively, instead of wasting time starting from square one repeatedly.
+Open source allows us to examine, learn from, and understand how the software we use everyday works, and how we can write better software ourselves.
+Open source allows us to create a community around users and contributors.
+The opportunity of contribution is allowed from any and all instead of exclusive rings of those employed by any one organization.